MTobiason/osp/README.txt

 System Requirements
 *******************

-These programs require a Java Development Kit (such as the one at https://openjdk.org/) to be installed.
+A recent version of Java is required (https://java.com/download/).
+If errors are encounterd, a Java Development Kit (such as the one at https://openjdk.org/) can be tried instead.
 The current code has been verified to run with openJDK 21 (https://jdk.java.net/21/).
 Instructions for installing openJDK can be found here (https://stackoverflow.com/questions/52511778/how-to-install-openjdk-11-on-windows).

 ******************